-Samsara, a beautiful Sanskrit word meaning to “wander,” or “flow through,” describes an ongoing cycle of birth, death and rebirth in the world of matter and form.
+Samsara, a beautiful Sanskrit word meaning to “wander,” or “flow through,” describes a cycle of birth, death and rebirth in the world of matter and form.
 The idea of samsara is central to religions having their source in India, informing the lives of hundreds of millions of Hindus, Buddhists, Jains, and Sikhs.
-According to those religions samsara is an endless treadmill of births, suffering, aging, deaths, and rebirths.
-We ride different horses in different lives but it’s the same painful merry-go-round, and the only way to get off is via enlightenment, thus ending rebirth and realizing bliss.
-The religions born in India understand samsara in differing ways, but all perceive it as an unsatisfactory state in which we are trapped, unaware of our history as we pass through countless lifetimes across eons of time.
-According to samsara our lives are awash on what the Mundaka Upanishad describes as “the sea of samsara of birth and death,” with rebirth driven by ignorance and karma.
-A human birth, after perhaps millions of non-human lives, is seen as a precious opportunity to realize the goal of escape from samsara, that being only possible in human form.
+According to those religions samsara is an endless treadmill of births, suffering, aging, deaths and rebirths.
+We ride different horses in different lives but it’s the same painful merry-go-round, and the only way to get off is via enlightenment, thus bringing an end to rebirth.
+The religions born in India understand samsara in differing ways, but all perceive it as an unsatisfactory state in which we are trapped, unaware of our history as we pass through countless lifetimes across eons of time, driven by ignorance and karma and awash on what the Mundaka Upanishad describes as “the sea of samsara of birth and death.”
+Only a human birth is believed to offer the precious opportunity for escape.

 “Not a female, male, not neuter is the Self

 The Self takes on a body with desires.

 To work out the karma of former lives